TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==

+= 1.9.2 =
+* Compatibility with WordPress 5.5

+= 1.9.1 =
+* Fixed an issue where CRON for tracking was running every minute.

 = 1.9 =
 * Updated the CMB library to its latest version.